artikblue/artikblue.github.io/_posts/2020-01-20-reversing-radare2-2.md

 arg_4h
 [0x0804840b]>
 ~~~
+That char variable is interesting.
+When using char variables, what really happens internally is that those chars are hex encoded.
+In hex, 'a' corresponds to 61 in the ascii table.
+In our example we can simply see how the program uses mov to move the 0x61 byte to the position of the variable.
 ~~~
 0x0804841c      c645e361       mov byte [var_1dh], 0x61    ; 'a' ; 97
 0x08048420      c745e4030000.  mov dword [var_1ch], 3
 ~~~
+Now that we have the char variable identified, and we should already be able to identify the int variable as well let's look at how the program deals with floating point variables.

+The best way to inspect that is by running the program in debug mode.
+In radare2 we can open a program in debug mode by using the -d option.

+In debug mode we can use commands such as "db memaddress" to set a breakpoint, "dc" to continue the execution flow to that/those breakpoint(s) and "dt" to run the current instruction and move to the next one right after.

+In our program we can set some interesting points before the fldz, flstp and such.
 ~~~
 [0x0804840b]> db 0x08048427
 [0x0804840b]> db 0x0804842d